AyyyStew/DungeonMasterAssistant/README.md

 This project was created to run on computers with limited resources.
 The old hardware I run my DND games on would overheat using other trackers so this was built as a less resource intensive version of those.

+This project was created mainly with the use of LLMs like ChatGPT 4 as an expirment to see how far I could peronsonally take AI generated code.
+The code base is a bit of a hot mess, but the website works and was functional for our dnd group.
+A lot of refactoring and seperation of concerns is needed.
+This was about as complex as I could I could push ChatGPT before it started introducing more bugs than features, overall though I learned a ton about Next.js, React, and prompt engineering.

 ## Improvement Ideas

 There are several more features I want to implment when the time and need arises: